A review of ‘Operation Iraqi Freedom’

 In recent months, the Iraqi resistance movement has increasingly targeted the lightly armed and protected police forces.

-This is not only because the Iraqi police make for a softer target than their heavily armed coalition counterparts, but also since the resistance views those on the American payroll as traitors.
+This is not only because the Iraqi police make for a softer target than their heavily armed coalition counterparts, but also because the resistance views those on the American payroll as traitors.

 In the streets of Fallujah city, which is known for its resistance to occupation, Arabic graffiti proclaims, “It is not okay to take American money, it is okay to kill the occupiers.”